iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 As described in [Model Hierarchy](model-hierarchy.md), every `Model` breaks-down an `Element`.
 The `Model` and the `Element` represent the same real-world Entity, but the `Model` provides more granular information about the Entity.

-In the `PhysicalModel` hierarchy, the `Element` that represents the Entity is of a `PhysicalElement` subclass that corresponds to the type of real-world Entity (e.g. `Building` class corresponds to real world building), but the `PhysicalModel` that corresponds to the real-world Entity is just a `PhysicalModel` (e.g. `PhysicalModel` class corresponds to real-world building).
-To determine the type of real world Entity that a `PhysicalModel` represents, the class of `Element` that the `PhysicalModel` breaks down must be determined.

-*TODO: Allan makes one last request (not demand): Do we really want to write paragraphs like the one above?
-Wouldn't it be easier to have Model subclasses that corresponded to the subclass of the Element being broken down?
-At least for Sites, Facilities and Systems?*

- ***PhysicalModel should not be subclassed.*** The few `PhysicalModel` subclasses that exist are deprecated and should not be used.
+Breakdown `Model`s are weakly-typed in BIS.
+To understand the real-world Entity that a `Model` is modeling, it is necessary to look at the `Element` which the `Model` is breaking down. ***PhysicalModel should not be subclassed.*** The few `PhysicalModel` subclasses that exist are deprecated and should not be used.
 When terms such as "Site Model" are used, they indicate "a `Model` that breaks down a `Site`", but do not indicate a strongly-typed `SiteModel`.

 ![Element and Model Modeling Building](./media/physical-hierarchy-organization-building-model.png)